-To assess generalizability across patient cohorts, we further evaluated ELF on independent validation cohorts in breast cancer and non-small-cell lung cancer (NSCLC).
-In breast cancer, ELF achieved AUC = 0.650 ± 0.073 for predicting pCR after neoadjuvant immunotherapy and AUC = 0.799 ± 0.078 in an independent validation cohort of advanced breast cancer, significantly outperforming existing foundation models by up to 40\% compared with TITAN ($P <$ 0.001; \textbf{\cref{fig:figure5}c}, left).
-In NSCLC, ELF achieved AUC = 0.705 ± 0.027 on the Stanford cohort (N = 148) and 0.684 ± 0.098 on the external cohort (N = 34) from the Cancer Moonshot Project\cite{conrads2016obama}, again outperforming existing foundation models by up to 29\% compared with CHIEF ($P <$ 0.001; \textbf{\cref{fig:figure5}b}, left).
-In a subset of NSCLC patients (N=101) with PD-L1 expression data available, combining ELF scores with PD-L1 further improved predictive performance to AUC = 0.773 compared to ELF (0.732) and PD-L1 (0.679) alone.
-In the multivariable analysis, the ELF risk score remained the strongest independent predictor of durable response ($P <$ 0.01; \textbf{\cref{fig:figure5}b}, right) adjusting for age, sex, smoking history, CNS metastasis, BMI, and PD-L1 status.
-Moreover, the ablation study investigated the performance of integrations of diverse foundation models and the ensemble strategy on lung and breast external cohorts, where these performances confirmed the effectiveness of the ensemble strategy (\textbf{Extened Data \cref{ext-fig:ext-fig9}}).
+We further investigated the predictive performance and potential clinical utility of ELF using two large NSCLC cohorts: an internal validation cohort, Stanford and an independent external validation cohort, MSKCC.
+In a subset of the Stanford cohort with PD-L1 expression data available, combining ELF's prediction with PD-L1 and TMB further improved predictive performance to AUC = 0.773, compared to ELF (AUC = 0.732), PD-L1 (AUC = 0.683), and TMB (AUC = 0.594) alone.
+In the independent MSKCC external validation cohort, ELF (AUC = 0.640) also outperformed PD-L1 (AUC = 0.603) and TMB (AUC = 0.506), and the composite model further improved predictive performance to AUC = 0.722 (DeLong test \(P <\) 0.01).
+In multivariable analysis adjusting for age, sex, smoking history, TMB, and PD-L1 status, the ELF risk score remained the strongest independent predictor of durable response in both Stanford and MSKCC cohorts (\(P <\) 0.01; Figures~5\textbf{B} and 5\textbf{C}).
+Moreover, the ablation study investigated the performance of integrations of diverse foundation models and the ensemble strategy on lung and breast external cohorts, where these performances confirmed the effectiveness of the ensemble strategy (Figure S12\textbf{).}